simonridley/Suitcase/README.md

 ## Still to do

-- Sub Resources and inlcudes
+- Sub Resources and includes
 - Sorting
 - Cleaner and nicer filtering
 - Access control on resources